DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 go into
 `<system_name>.retroarchcore.<setting>=<value>`

 `<system_name>` matches the folder under `/userdata/roms` i.e. the name of the emulation system (e.g. c64, c20, mame, megadrive etc...).
-Use `global` if you want your setting to apply to all systems.
+Use `global` if you want your setting to apply to all systems.  <system_name> can specify a specific game of that system too (by following with square brackets and rom/filename of game in speech marks) - e.g. mame["robotron.zip"].retroarch.....

 If you need keymaps, [input_keymaps.c](https://github.com/libretro/RetroArch/blob/master/input/input_keymaps.c) has the full list.